kpchi/hackaguide/Pre-Planning/Food.md

 	- Vegetarian, Vegan
 	- Lactose Intolerant
 	- Gluten-Free
-- Make sure you have this list beforehand, when you place the order and not on the day itself.
-- Note down stores / wholesalers near you, their opening & closing times and roughly what they carry!
+- Make sure you have a list of stores / wholesalers near you, their opening & closing times and roughly what they carry!
 This is especially helpful for restocking or for buying meals for vegetarian, vegan, lactose intolerant, gluten-free attendees.
 If you have a low number of them, someone could simply head out to get food for them.

 ---